sigilbyte/openrouter-discord-chatbot/README.md

 ## what is planned
-the plan is to integrate all **OpenRouter functionalities** in a user-friendly and seemless way.
+integration of all **OpenRouter functionalities** in a user-friendly way.
 - [ ] provider routing
 - [ ] structured outputs
 - [ ] message transforms
 - [ ] web search
 - [ ] function calling
+...

-additionally i plan to add improvements for user-friendliness and integration:
+additional improvements for user-friendliness and integration:
 - [ ] message streaming
 - [ ] processing of attachments
 - [ ] token count and price display
+- [ ] docker containerization

-🚨🚨 **note**: this is a wip and the code is not yet optimized for production use. feel free to contact me on [X/Twitter](https://x.com/sigilbyte) to discuss your ideas or contribute to the project.
-I want to build in public and meet motivated devs on the way to collaborate with.🚨🚨
+🚨🚨 **note**: this is a wip and the code is not yet optimized for production use. feel free to contact me on [X/Twitter](https://x.com/sigilbyte) to discuss ideas or contribute to the project.
+I want to build in public on purpose to share my progress and meet motivated peers on the way to collaborate with.🚨🚨

 ## License